solana-labs/solana/docs/src/wallet/trust-wallet.md

  - Under "Recipient Address":
    - If you already have the receiving address you are going to send to, tap "Paste"
-   - If you are transferring to another Trust Wallet user, you can use the apps' QR code reader by tapping the square icon to the right of the "Paste" button.
+   - If you are transferring to another Trust Wallet user, you can use the app's QR code reader by tapping the square icon to the right of the "Paste" button.
  - Under "Amount", enter the amount of SOL you want to send, or tap "Max" to send **all** of the SOL in your wallet to the new address